The 8 Best Proofpoint Competitors & Alternatives in 2026

 This reality makes having robust insider threat protection not just advisable but essential.
-Proofpoint’s insider threat platform is a popular solution for businesses looking to protect their data.
-However, while Proofpoint depends on its popularity, the question remains: Is it worth it when it lacks some basic features to protect you?
+Proofpoint’s insider threat platform (formerly ObserveIT) is a popular solution for businesses looking to protect their data.
+However, while Proofpoint relies on its popularity, the question remains: Is it worth it when it lacks the features you need to protect you?
 Alternatives to Proofpoint offer the same protection while offering additional features.

 Proofpoint’s DLP and Insider Threat Management (ITM) solutions are designed to mitigate risks from within an organization.
 However, the platform does not meet the needs of all enterprises, particularly in terms of real-time response and comprehensive monitoring capabilities.

 • Limited Monitoring Channels.
-Proofpoint’s ITM primarily focuses on email communications and endpoint activities, potentially overlooking other channels such as cloud services and instant messaging platforms.
-This leads to gaps in monitoring and security coverage, leaving other communication channels insufficiently protected.
+Proofpoint’s ITM primarily focuses on endpoint activities and email communications, potentially overlooking other channels such as cloud services, instant messaging platforms, and generative AI tools.
+As enterprises increasingly adopt SaaS applications and AI-powered workflows, this creates gaps in monitoring and security coverage, leaving critical communication channels and data pathways insufficiently protected.

 • Lacking Audit and Forensics Features.
 While Proofpoint provides some investigation tools, it lacks robust audit trails and detailed forensic capabilities necessary for thorough investigations and compliance requirements.
-This limitation hinders an organization’s ability to trace the origins and impacts of insider threats.
+Without comprehensive timestamped logs of all user activities and system events, organizations may struggle to trace the origins and impacts of insider threats or build defensible evidence trails.

 • No Remote Desktop Control.
 The absence of remote desktop control features means IT administrators cannot take direct control over a compromised or suspect endpoint to remediate issues in real time.
-This slows down the response process significantly in critical situations.
+This slows down the response process significantly in critical situations, particularly in remote work environments where physical access to the device is not feasible.

 • Lacking OCR Features.
-Proofpoint does not include Optical Character Recognition (OCR) capabilities, which are crucial for analyzing and monitoring text within images and scanned documents.
-This is a significant gap in data loss prevention strategies, especially for sectors that handle large volumes of such records.
+Proofpoint does not include Optical Character Recognition (OCR) capabilities, which are crucial for analyzing and monitoring text within images, screenshots, and scanned documents.
+This is a significant gap in data loss prevention strategies, especially for sectors that handle large volumes of such records or need to detect sensitive data being exfiltrated through non-text formats.

 Here are the eight Proofpoint alternatives we’ll cover in-depth in this post.